 Members of Staff Responsible

-We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
+We follow strict procedures to ensure that everyone who works with our students is vetted, keeping our children as safe as possible.
 At least one senior member of staff is qualified in Safer Recruitment Procedures and oversees all recruitment processes.

 Child Protection with Safeguarding Policy